 Fund Development Committee

 Jenny has had an extensive career in finance and banking.
-She was the Executive Director, Healthcare and Insurance for JP MORGAN CHASE, Chicago, IL and Charlotte.
-In the fall of 2021, Jenny’s mother passed away from complications due to PD and her father, her mom’s primary caregiver, a short time later.
+She was the Executive Director, Healthcare and Insurance for JP MORGAN CHASE, Chicago, IL, and Charlotte.
+In the fall of 2021, Jenny’s mother passed away from complications due to PD, and her father, her mom’s primary caregiver, a short time later.
 She has said, “Parkinson’s takes and takes.
 I want to help develop ways to support those suffering from Parkinson’s and the primary caregivers, be that through educational programs, fundraisers, and general support, I want to do all that I can.”

 Julia Gee (Hilton Head, SC)

-Mission and Outreach Committee
+Mission Work/Community Outreach Committee